node-class-may-2023/ComIT_Node/css.md

   * Site

 ### Inline style
-* We can use the **style** attribute to apply css to only one HTLM element
+* We can use the **style** attribute to apply css to only one HTML element
-* This attribute accepts pair of property:value
+* This attribute accepts a pair of property:value
 * To apply more than one style we separate the property:value with a semicolon
   * Example: property:value; other-property: other-value
-* We don't need to select the element as we are already the style to it
+* We don't need to select the element as we are directly applying the style to it

 **Example:**
 ```html
 <span style="color: white;">White text</span>
 ```

-* This is the most singular way to apply CSS to HTML
+* This is the most singular way to apply CSS to HTML.
+The style will apply only to the single element.
-* Apply the style attribute to each element in case that you need to have more than one element with the same style
+* You would need to apply the style attribute to each element if you want more than one element with the same style

 **Example:**
 ```html